xwillxu/AWX/Winter-Jobs.md

-### These jobs are only available during snow wars.
+### These jobs are only available during snow wars: